 b.
-1871, Opočno, Bohemia (Czechoslovakia); d.
+1871, Opočno, Austria-Hungary; d.
 1957, Puteaux, France

 František Kupka was born on September 23, 1871, in Opocno in eastern Bohemia.
 From 1889 to 1892 he studied at the Prague Art Academy.
 During this time he painted historical and patriotic themes.
 In 1892, Kupka enrolled at the Akademie der Bildenden Künste, Vienna, where he concentrated on symbolic and allegorical subjects.
 He exhibited at the Kunstverein, Vienna, in 1894.
 His involvement with theosophy and Eastern philosophy dates from this period.
 By spring 1896 Kupka had settled in Paris; there he attended the Académie Julian briefly and then studied with Jean-Pierre Laurens at the Ecole des Beaux-Arts.